tensorflow/docs/site/en/install/lang_java.md

 ## Installing with Maven

-To include TensorFlow in your [Maven](http://maven.apache.org) application, you first need to add in your project's `pom.xml` file a dependency on one of the `tensorflow-core-platform` artifact.
+To include TensorFlow in your [Maven](http://maven.apache.org) application, add a dependency to a `tensorflow-core-platform` artifact to your project's `pom.xml` file.

 ```xml
 <dependency>